mflaxman/blind-xpub/README.md

 By comparison, it is impossible to `3-of-5` your gold.
 Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing users to make 1 (or more) catastrophic mistakes in their custody without putting funds at risk.

-However, multisig adoption currently suffer from two big problems: securing multiple locations and privacy leakage (at those locations).
+However, multisig adoption currently suffer from a big problem: protecting your fund with `m-of-n` (i.e. `2-of-3`) pieces under current best practices means that there are now `n` locations where your privacy could be at risk.

-#### Securing Multiple Locations

-While `4-of-7` multisig sounds great in theory, how many people have access to `7` locations with around the clock security?
-The problem is even harder if you want geographic redundancy to protect against natural disasters (a fire, flood, or tornado leading to evacuation).

-Multisig's killer feature (adding redundancy and eliminating single points of failure) is heavily reduced if private key material is stored in the same physical location.
-For example, a `2-of-3` multisig where `2` seed phrases are kept at home is not ideal.
+While [Shamir's Secret Sharing Scheme is strictly inferior from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what it protects.

-#### Privacy Leakage
+### Privacy Leakage

 Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase (or corresponding xpub), they could learn about what funds it protects and how.
 For example, by scanning the blockchain for spent pubkeys in redeem scripts they might learn the following: